The Sandman Reader III: Dream Country

 Issue #19 was the legendary “A Midsummer Night’s Dream.”
 It first gained notoriety when it won a World Fantasy Award for short fiction in 1991.
 After the win, controversy ensued when comic books were banned from the award in the future.

 The story featured a lengthy appearance by William Shakespeare, who was hinted to have a deal with Morpheus back in issue #13.
 That deal involved Morpheus granting Shakespeare’s writing a certain everlasting longevity in exchange for the production of two plays.
-“A Midsummer Night’s Morpheus” was one such play and it was performed for some of Morpheus’s fairy (i.e. faerie) friends, who were often the inspiration for some of the play’s characters.
+“A Midsummer Night’s Morpheus” was one such play, and it was performed for some of Morpheus’s fairy (i.e. faerie) friends, who were often the inspiration for some of the play’s characters.

-The subplot in the story involving Shakespeare’s son Hamnet was quite compelling, with much debate amongst fans regarding how that character factored into Morpheus’s deal with Shakespeare.
+The subplot in the story involving Shakespeare’s son Hamnet was quite compelling, with much debate among fans regarding how that character factored into Morpheus’s deal with Shakespeare.
 In reality, Hamnet died of the plague at age eleven.
-However, the story hints that perhaps Hamnet’s ‘happy ending’ involved being kidnapped by the faerie queen Titania.
+However, the story hints that Hamnet’s ‘happy ending’ involved being kidnapped by the faerie queen Titania.

 Sandman #20: “Facade”